kaleemullah360/kontiki/apps/config-radio/README.md

 ## Local Configurations:

-2) Change the channel or TX power of only that the node which includes this library.
+2) Change the channel or TX power of only that node which includes this library.

 in your application add these method with custom values.

 	set_cc2420_txpower(3);	// I want TX power to be 3 at mote B set_cc2420_channel(15);	// I want channel 15 to used at mote B